-Compliance with the Swedish Code of Corporate Governance (Svensk Kod för Bolagsstyrning)
+Compliance with the Swedish Code of Corporate Governance (Svensk Kod för Bolagsstyrning), common stock market code and applicable stock market rules

 The purpose of the Code is to strengthen confidence in Swedish listed companies by promoting a positive development of the company's corporate governance.
 The code is based on the principle of "comply or explain" which means that a company can make deviations from the code but these must then be explained.